joelwetzel/homebridge-hubitat-mediainputsource/README.md

 >
 > }

 My plugin queries Hubitat just like danTapps's plugin, but it ONLY looks for Hubitat devices with the MediaInputSource capability.
 It translates it into an appropriate accessory type in HomeKit.
 In HomeKit, the accessory has a category of TELEVISION, and has 3 services:  Television, InputSource, and Switch.
-In the HomeApp, this renders it as a screen with a power button and an input selector.
+In the Home app, this renders it as a screen with a power button and an input selector.

 Extra installation step:  Television devices have to be published as an "external accessory" in homebridge.
 This means they won't be included by default when adding the HomeBridge to your Home app.
 The television device has to be added separately.